Did you go to university and take the wrong course, wishing instead you’d followed your passion for art and design?

-No graphic designer would be without certain software.
-They may be pricey but the packages in Adobe Creative Cloud are your new best friends.
-Many designers tend to have their own preferences between Photoshop and Illustrator for example, but it is up to you to find the platform you are most comfortable using.
+No graphic designer would be without specific software.
+They may be pricey, but the packages in Adobe Creative Cloud are your new best friends.
+Many designers tend to have their preferences between Photoshop and Illustrator, for example, but it is up to you to find the platform you are most comfortable using.
 Both packages have their highlights and setbacks depending on what you use them for.

 A design degree or course will introduce you more to these packages; making it the perfect time to find what works best for you to achieve the quickest and strongest results.

 If you need an extra helping hand, head to YouTube or design-specific websites, like Digital Tutors and Digital Arts Online, for in-depth video and article tutorials.
 There’s also an unlimited amount of software reviews and comparisons from fellow designers, to help you choose the most suitable option.